 Stress balls are perfect for busy hands and also help to calm your nerves.
 Squeeze them.
 Stretch them.
 Pinch them.
 Or knead them.
 Homemade stress balls are really soft and squishy and soooo satisfying!

-Here’s another stress ball tutorial for you to try out!
+Here’s more stress ball tutorials for you to try!

 Where to buy: